• ECTS

 • Local polynomial regression: practical implementation of splines

-• The scourge of dimension to estimate a multivariate density and/or a multivariate regression function.
-Visualization in dimension 2: example of geo-spatialized data.
-Some ideas for dimensions greater than 1: single-index models, additive models.
+• Dimension curse for estimating multivariate density and/or regression functions of several variables.
+Visualization in 2 dimensions: example of geospatial data.
+Some approaches for dimensions greater than 1: single-index models, additive models.

 Read more